KhatriSuson/DataCommunicationAndNetworks.456/01-unit-1.md

 # Unit 1: Computer Networks and the Internet
+* 1.1.The Internet
+* 1.2.The Network Edge : Access Networks, Physical Media
+* 1.3.The Network Core : Packet Switching, Circuit Switching
+* 1.4.Delay,Loss,    and    Throughput    in    Packet-Switched Networks
+* 1.5.Protocol  Layers  and  Their  Service  Models  :  Layered Architecture, Encapsulation
+* 1.6.History of Computer Networking and the Internet

 # 1.1 The Internet
 The Internet is a globally connected network system that facilitates communication and data services through a vast collection of private, public, business, academic, and government networks.
 It serves as a virtual infrastructure that links millions of computers and electronic devices worldwide, allowing users to exchange information seamlessly.